Double Cartilage Piercings

-Double cartilage piercings are very stylish piercings that are becoming more popular all the time.
+Double cartilage piercings are extremely stylish, and are becoming more popular as time goes on.
 These piercings offer a variation on classic cartilage piercings and allow you to customize your look to a whole new degree.

-Of course, any new piercing requires some serious thought, and you'll be more ready than ever to make the right decision once you know all about double cartilage piercings.
+Of course, any new piercing requires some serious thought, and you’ll be more ready than ever to make the right decision once you know all about the process and what jewelry to pick.

 What Is A Double Cartilage Piercing?